Aira-Sakuranomiya/CleanFlashInstaller/README.md

 # CleanFlashInstaller
-Just download raw from release and install
+Just download from release and install